Aidsan58/Homework/HW2/README.md

 VI.
 Print the names of all the people between two last names.
 VII.
 Depending on the user’s request, print the names of all family members, friends, or business associates

+dateType (Exercise 2):
+In this chapter, the class dateType was designed to implement the date in a program, but the member function setDate and the constructor do not check whether the date is valid before storing the date in the member variables.
+Rewrite the definitions of the function setDate and the constructor so that the values for the month, day, and year are checked before storing the date into the member variables.
+Add a member function, isLeapYear, to check whether a year is a leap year.
+Moreover, write a test program to test your class